graefft/monty/README.md

 ## Acknowledgments

 * Thank you David Kwan for the free_everything idea
-* Thanks to Van Duy Pham and everyone else at Holberton who helped us
+* Thank you Van Duy Pham, Tim Assavarat, and everyone else at Holberton who helped us